Large portion of Dutch-era District Engineer's Office Building in Patna demolished | Science-Environment

 - India

-Bulldozers on Sunday dismantled a large portion of the historic District Engineer's Office Building in Patna, on a day a group of citizens gathered in the city to discuss ways to save the threatened Sultan Palace and other heritage buildings from demolition in future.
+Bulldozers on Sunday dismantled a large portion of the historic district Engineer's Office Building in Patna, on a day a group of citizens gathered in the city to discuss ways to save the threatened Sultan Palace and other heritage buildings from demolition in the future.

 The irony of the situation could not have been more pronounced as the demolition took place in the centuries-old Patna Collectorate campus while the meeting of heritage lovers happened in a building near the now-razed landmark, close to the iconic Gandhi Maidan.

-The sturdy District Engineer's Office Building, said to have been built in the Dutch era, which originally stood as a single-storey elongated structure facing the Ganga with cavernous rooms, high ceilings and hanging skylights.
-Few structures were added on the roof to create extra space for offices, sometime in the last hundred years, according to architecture experts.
+The sturdy District Engineer's Office Building said to have been built in the Dutch era, originally stood as a single-story elongated structure facing the Ganga with cavernous rooms, high ceilings, and hanging skylights.
+Few structures were added to the roof to create extra space for offices, sometime in the last hundred years, according to architecture experts.

 Patna was a key trading post over three centuries ago, and the Dutch East India Company had built several structures on the banks of Ganga.
 The site, from 1857 onwards began being used as the Patna Collectorate by the British, who later owned Dutch-built structures after the Anglo-Dutch Treaty of 1824.